aryamanpandu/AWS-Notes/Amazon Web Services (AWS) CCP Notes.md

 - **Monitoring against costs plans**
 	- Billing Alarms
 	- Budgets

 ##### AWS Pricing Calculator
 - Estimate the cost for your solution architecture

 ##### AWS Billing Dashboard
 - Shows various charts about AWS expenditures.

 ##### Cost Allocation Tags
 - Used to track AWS costs on a detailed level.
 - Generated by AWS, and automatically applied to the resource you create. (starts with prefix aws: e.g. aws:createdBy)
 - Users can also define tags, they start with prefix user:
 - Used for **organizing resources**
 - Tags can be used to create **Resource Groups**.
 These are a collection of resources that share common tags.

 ##### Cost and Usage Report
 - Contains the **most comprehensive** set of AWS cost and usage data available.
 - Lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that you have activated for cost allocation purposes.

 ##### Cost Explorer
 - **Visualize, understand, and manage** AWS costs and usage over time.
 - Create custom reports that analyze cost and usage data.
 - Analyze your data at a high level or monthly, hourly.
 - Choose an optimal Savings plan.
 - Also provides forecast of up to 12 months based on previous usage.

 ##### Billing Alarms in CloudWatch
 - Billing data is stored in CloudWatch us-east-1.
 - Actual costs, not projected costs.
-- A simple alarm, not as powerful as AWS Budgets
+- A simple alarm, not as powerful as AWS Budgets.

 ##### AWS Budgets
 - Create budget and **send alarms** when costs exceeds the budget.
-- 4 types of budgets: Usage, Cost, Reservation, Savings Plans
+- 4 types of budgets: Usage, Cost, Reservation, Savings Plans.
-- Up to 5 SNS notifications per budget
+- Up to 5 SNS notifications per budget.
-- You can track utilization for reserved instances (RI)
+- You can track utilization for reserved instances (RI).
 - 2 budgets are free.

 ##### AWS Cost Anomaly Detection
 - **Continuously monitor cost and usage** with **ML** to detect unusual spends.
 - Learns unique, historic spend patterns to detect one-time cost spike and/or continuous cost increases.
 - Can send anomaly detection report with root-cause analysis.

 ##### AWS Service Quotas
 - Notify when you're close to a service quota threshold
 - Create CloudWatch Alarms on the Service Quotas console.
 - Request a quota increase from AWS Service Quotas or shutdown resources before limit is reached.

 ##### Trusted Advisor
 - High level AWS account assessment.
 - Analyze AWS accounts and provide recommendations on 6 categories: